 - same LLPG/GIS/SNN software being used for Adur and Worthing, one system serving all services

-- automated hub updates cross both Councils.
+- automated hub updates across both Councils.

 6. Next steps

 The project has not finished.
 The next phase of the project includes integrating automated LLPG cross reference loading across both Councils to replace manual loads.
-This is anticipated to save two days work.
+This is anticipated to save two days of work.
 There are also plans to match the few service areas not yet receiving LLPG data to enable them to benefit from an automated supply of LLPG data.

 To assist with VOA data matching and the analysis of address data in all Council systems to ensure the LLPG is in sync with these systems, the team have almost completed a web services reporting tool.
-These are sql reports with links to the LLPG and all other Council systems to determine what entries and alterations have been made on each system.
+These are SQL reports with links to the LLPG and all other Council systems to determine what entries and alterations have been made on each system.
 Planning and Building control reports identify new SNN; Council Tax and Non Domestic Rates changes are picked up detecting VOA changes which can be queried and acted upon; differences in Electoral Registration and Council Tax data can assist with fraud detection in relation to non-rate paying; other systems can view new insertions, changes and classification lists from Adur and Worthing gazetteers.